 Cloud Impact on DBAS

 In summary, the cloud has and will continue to have an impact on what the DBA is required to do and how much management and maintenance is required from the DBA.
-We suspect, a lot of the basic DBA management functions will get automated by the cloud platform.
+We suspect that cloud platforms will automate a lot of the basic DBA management functions.

 SQL Server 2012 made the first attempt in introducing the Columnstore Index.
 It was basic and was an additional index (non-clustered) sitting on top of the table.
 The table had go in the ‘Read-only’ mode as a result of this.
 In SQL Server 2014, the columnstore index could be made the clustered index, thus giving you the compression advantage and the performance.
 After the first physical IO, the entire index could then be in-memory.

 The columnstore index is predominantly meant for the scan centric DW / Reporting type of queries.
 I have seen/heard query times come down significantly as a result of this index for very large reporting / DW type of queries.